About this site

 This website facilitates research exchange and academic discussion across professions, and serves as a source of independent analysis in times of geopolitical and macroeconomic shifts.
 We are living in times of unprecedented uncertainty and news over-flow.
 Independent forward-looking analysis has become rather rare.
 This partly, because fear and incentives push analysts towards the consensus.

-The post-Cold War World Economy is becoming increasingly shaped by geopolitical forces and trends, so much that – according to Christian Takushi – it is worthwhile to develop concepts, analyses and tools to research this increasingly Geopolitics-driven globalised Economy.
+The post-Cold War World Economy is becoming increasingly shaped by geopolitical forces and trends, so much that it is worthwhile to develop concepts, analyses and tools to research this increasingly Geopolitics-driven globalised Economy.
 Welcome to Geopolitics-driven Economics.
 Through the dramatic rise of Asian Economies the Global Balance in economic power, politics, military, energy and religion is being affected.
 Not only has the center of global trade shifted to the Pacific Rim, even the center of christianity has shifted from the West to Asia, Africa and Latin America.
 Most realms of society are being challenged.
 Asia leads Emerging Markets as it challenges the supremacy of the West.
 Having covered the Far East and Emerging Economies for over 25 years, Christian uses his knowledge of Oriental/Latin economies and cultures to analyse how Emerging Nations are affecting global geopolitical and macroeconomic trends (and vice versa), accelerating the overlap of macroeconomic and geopolitical forces.

 More accurate Outlooks .. that include soft factors including religious trends

-we use the “intelligence” from specialists in other fields to identify geopolitical factors that could impact the macro outlook of key economies.
+We use the “intelligence” from specialists in other fields to identify geopolitical factors that could impact the macro outlook of key economies.
 The Pacific Rim (USA, Mexico, China, Japan, S.Korea, Russia etc) is increasingly driving the global economic and geopolitical competition.
 In its broader sense, “Geopolitics” encompasses all factors related to the geography & different resources of nation states.
 From river-grids, impassable mountains, minerals, gas, oil .. to .. labor force, population, their religion and political system.
 According to Christian Takushi, religion is probably by far the most underestimated geopolitical factor.

 .. with diversity and balance